-Leading theories of insulin resistance suggest that diets high in ultra-processed foods, particularly refined carbohydrates and sugar, are the leading cause of the development of insulin resistance.
+A healthy diet isn’t just about eating fewer calories.
+Leading theories of insulin resistance suggest that diets high in ultra-processed foods, particularly refined carbohydrates and sugar, are the leading cause of the development of insulin resistance and increased body fat.

-Insulin is a hormone that helps the body manage blood sugar and fat levels in the blood.
+Insulin is a hormone that helps the body manage blood sugar (glucose) and fat levels in the blood.
 When your body’s cells develop insulin resistance, insulin can no longer do its job effectively.
-Excess sugar and fat get transported into the liver and around your internal organs to be stored as visceral fat.

 The lower-carb diet reduced liver fat content by 29%, whereas the low-fat diet reduced liver fat by just 4%.
 Interestingly, no weight loss was observed in either group, suggesting that weight loss is not required to achieve this improvement through a lower-carb diet.